testandset/deutsch-learnen/grammer.md

 ## German Cases
 There are four cases in German

-* Nominative (the subject of sentence)
-   Die Frau spielt (The woman plays), Frau is in nominative case
+* Nominative (the subject of sentence) eg. Die Frau spielt (The woman plays), Frau is in nominative case
-* Accusative (the object of the sentence)
-   Der Lehrer sieht den Ball (The teacher sees the ball), Lehrer is nominative and Ball is accusative.
+* Accusative (the object of the sentence) eg. Der Lehrer sieht den Ball (The teacher sees the ball), Lehrer is nominative and Ball is accusative.

 Article change for cases